LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 While the engagement window is open, the token is automatically refreshed.
 Once the engagement window is closed, either by ending the conversation or by closing the tab of the website (or the entire browser), the conversation becomes idle.

 When deciding on the right idle time, the brand should consider the SLA of the agents when responding to consumers, so the conversation stays active enough to leave enough time for agents to respond.

-Idle time should be longer than SLA.
+The idle time should be longer than SLA.

 Brands can configure the maximum time a conversation can stay idle, during which period of time the consumer can return to the thread and see the previous conversations.
 Once the defined idle time has passed, and the token expires, when the same consumer starts a conversation, a new token will be generated and a new conversation thread will start.
 The previous thread cannot be accessed from the consumer side.

 {: .notice}
 The default idle time is 30 days.
 To configure a different idle time please contact your LivePerson Account Team

-**If you are using web messaging in an authenticated manner, see instructions in the authenticated article.**

 ### Entry Point: where will your messaging button appear?